 Use portable FSDUs (free standing display units) and reconfigurable displays such as slatwall or gridwall.
-Not only do these allow you to keep your displays looking fresh for the new season, they also make it easy for you to rearrange the store layout in order to comply with social distancing guidelines as and when required.
+Not only do these allow you to keep your displays looking fresh for the new season, they also make it easy for you to rearrange the store layout as and when required.
 With portable or reconfigurable POS displays, if you find that an area of the store is getting too crowded, you can then simply change it as you see fit.

 Food retail at Christmas

 Traditional POS displays, such as end-of-aisle FSDU's, are always a great way to boost sales of particular lines, but these are particularly useful at Christmas, when shoppers may be more under pressure and in a rush to get things right, and quickly.
 Create product bundles to place in prominent locations.
 The convenience of being able to access everything in one place will make your products seem all the more appealing!